After 5 Years As Pope, Francis' Charismatic Image Has Taken Some Hits

 "They fear their power will be destroyed," says Cervellera.

-But, along with several other analysts, Reese agrees with the pope's opening to China.
-He says similar objections — "you can't talk to people who are violating human rights" — were voiced when Pope Paul VI negotiated with Communist regimes in Eastern Europe and when Pope John Paul II visited Cuba.
+But Reese, along with several other analysts, agrees with the pope's opening to China.
+He says similar objections — "you can't talk to people who are violating human rights" — were voiced when Pope Paul VI negotiated with communist regimes in Eastern Europe and when Pope John Paul II visited Cuba.

 Reese believes there is no other choice and the pope simply wants to make things better for Catholics in China.